-A scheme-specific EqA for the A34 Walsall to Birmingham Sprint scheme was completed by WMCA in conjunction with the City Council and other local authority partners as part of the original scheme development in 2019, and is included as Appendix B. Officers from the City Council contributed to the assessment and agreed that all relevant factors have been identified and considered, and concurred with the conclusion that there will be either a neutral or positive impact on all protected characteristics, and that a further assessment is not required.
-The development of Phase 2 does not change the equalities implications.
+A scheme-specific EqA for the A45 Birmingham to Airport and Solihull Sprint scheme was completed by WMCA in conjunction with the City Council and other local authority partners as part of the original scheme development in 2019, and is included as Appendix B. Officers from the City Council contributed to the assessment and agreed that all relevant factors have been identified and considered, and concurred with the conclusion that there will be either a neutral or positive impact on all protected characteristics, and that a further assessment is not required.
+The development of Phase 2 does not change these equalities implications.